 Flightradar24 mobile design update

-Flightradar24’s mobile design update aimed at fixing immediate UX/UI issues, and additionally focused on bringing their interface and branding up to the new standards of flat design trends.
+Flightradar24’s mobile design update aimed at fixing immediate UX/UI issues, and additionally focused on bringing their branding up to the new standards of flat design trends.
 The app icons for android were redesigned to fit material design, and icons, buttons, switches, sliders were flattened, colors were brightened to bring a fresh feel.

 In a series of app updates, we tackled issues of all kinds for both iOS and Android.
 Main features for the map view which were only accessible inside the side menu were brought directly to the map, making an easier more seamless user experience.
 Many other updates were added including: the addition of delay/cancelation trends for airports, cleaning up arrival/departure boards to a clearer format, a fresh main search design and new shortcuts to help the user to find a flight in a quicker manner, a first version of a walkthrough for first time users, wearable versions of the app for both Android Wear and Apple Watch, the addition of Chromecast support, and a concept for updating UX of alerts.